PHOTO: Church of the Annunciation of the Blessed Virgin, Tobolsk. 1910

 © Paul Gilbert.
 8 January 2021

-If you find my articles, news stories and translations interesting, then please help support my research by making a donation in US or Canadian dollars to my project The Truth About Nicholas II – please note that donations can be made by GoFundMe, PayPal, credit card, personal check or money order.
+If you find my articles, news stories and translations interesting, then please help support my research by making a donation in US or Canadian dollars to my project The Truth About Nicholas II – please note that donations can be made by PayPal or credit card.
 Thank you for your consideration – PG